C0305/terraform-laravel-vue/README.md

 # Infrastructure

-This repository represents our infrastructure and its how saturn is managed, it contains terraform plans for production and for staging
+This repository contains the implementation of infrastructure for a Vuejs SPA app and a Laravel API over AWS.
+Currently, this code is only for the SPA Part

 # Requirements
 1. a `terraform.tfvars` with the values to: